+In addition, the implementing act provides that detailed information shall be provided in the instructions in a language easily understood by end-users as determined by the Member State concerned.

 Restrictions on putting into service relate to national frequency allocations, i.e. frequencies that are not harmonised throughout the whole European Union.
 Requirements for authorisation of use relate to individual licencing or conditions attached to authorisation of use (licencing conditions), e.g.indoor/outdoor use or a minimum operation distance from certain protected/restricted areas.
 Other examples for conditions attached to authorisation of use are the requirements to hold an operator certificate, e.g. radio amateur examination certificate, short range certificate for use of marine VHF-radio.
 Article 10.10 applies when these restrictions relate to the radio function of the equipment.

 Instructions

 Article 10.8 of the RED requires manufacturers to accompany the equipment by instructions and safety information in a language which could be easily understood by consumers and other end- users, as determined by the Member State concerned.
 Furthermore, they shall be clear, understandable and intelligible.
-The Blue Guide, in Chapter 3.1.4, provides more details on how the instructions and safety information need to be provided.

 These instructions shall also include information required to use the radio equipment in accordance with its intended use.
 In particular, this information shall include, where applicable, a description of accessories and components, including software:

 have an influence on the conformity of the radio equipment, and